Wildboar-Software/directory/apps/meerkat-docs/docs/advice.md

   indicates whether an entry has no subordinates in the result set because it was a part of another service admin area or because it was truly a "leaf" entry.
 This can be unintuitive for directory users.
+- NHOBs should be avoided.
+There is almost no scenario in which it is preferable to let subordinate DSAs have uncoordinated competition over a subordinate namespace.
+Performance will almost certainly be worse.
+In almost every case, normal hierarchical operational bindings should be preferred.